2DGD-F0TH/2DGD_F0TH/chapters/003_Project_Management/001_Project_Management_Basics.md

 Probably the most important job in a game development team, testing needs people with high attention to detail, as well as the ability to handle stress well.

-Testers are able to find, describe and help you reproduce bugs and misbehaviours of your game.
+Testers are able to find, describe and help you reproduce bugs and misbehaviors of your game.

 Some generic tips
 ---------------------